Guide for "Freedom Season"

 Most of Jesus' teaching related to these questions, but he did not give the expected answers.
 For example, people expected that the new era would come like a bolt of lightning, and he talked about it coming like a seed or a bit of yeast.
 They thought they could declare him king, but he turned that down flat.
 Still he kept teaching about the new era from many angles, typically starting his parables with the phrase, "The kingdom of God [that is, the new era under God's reign] is like . . ."

 Jesus was careful to dodge the question about whether he was the Messiah.
-If he had said that in public, he would have been arrested for trying to launch a revolution, so he strategically beat around the bush until he knew the time was right.
+If he had admitted that in public, he would have been arrested for trying to launch a revolution, so he strategically beat around the bush until he knew the time was right.
 But meanwhile, people were connecting the dots.
-They heard him keep talking like a liberator, saying, "God is taking over now," and "Follow me."
-They also noticed that he never said something that all the other prophets had always said, "Someone greater is coming."
+They heard him keep talking like a liberator, saying, "God is taking over now."
+Just like campaigners everywhere, he kept saying, "Follow me!"
+People also noticed that he never said something that all the other prophets had always said loudly and clearly, "Someone greater is coming."
 The rest was not rocket science.

 But Jesus died young.
 How did he launch his freedom era without taking power?

 He forced a showdown between the old era and his new era.
-Jesus sent out groups of followers to cover the whole nation with his Freedom Declaration, and his following swelled.
+Jesus sent out groups of followers in an awareness campaign, covering the nation with news of his Freedom Declaration.
+His following swelled.
 The authorities of the old era got more and more nervous.
 They tried to discredit him by asking several loaded questions in public, but he tied them in knots with their own words.
 Finally in desperation they arrested and executed him for saying during his trial that he was the Messiah, the person God sent to lead his nation and the world into a new era.

-And the cross, supposedly the end of Jesus' freedom, turns out to be the ransom payment that sets us free from the kidnapper's hold.
-Jesus heroically gave up his freedom to win ours, to give us the right to become free citizens of his kingdom.
+And the cross, supposedly the end of Jesus's freedom, turns out to be the ransom payment that sets us free from the kidnapper's hold.
+Jesus heroically gave up his freedom to win ours, to give us the right to become free citizens of his kingdom, members of his campaign team.
 That is a lot more helpful than just telling us we should be more loving.
 Jesus changed the whole game.

 2G - Gift The gift of living free in Christ is available now because the game changed